Negan: "All Out War"

-Negan arrives at Hilltop's gates and offers to accept their surrender, asking to send out whoever is now in charge - and is stunned when Rick emerges to greet him.
-Negan asks Rick to surrender, to "let things go back the way they were", but Rick refuses.
-Rick goes on to say that they should pool their resources and people together, and in the current situation, the only ones who are "winning" are the undead.
-Negan takes this all in, and Rick says that they can take their supplies, but they must give the survivors something in return; make supplies of their own to give or trade for others via a barter system.
-Negan realizes that he has only inflicted suffering upon the communities that he has “saved”, and apologizes.
+Negan returns to Hilltop and offers to accept their surrender, and is stunned when Rick appears.
+Negan asks Rick to surrender, to "let things go back the way they were".
+Rick refuses, and counter-offers that they pool resources and manpower, and engage in trade through a barter system.
+Negan acknowledges that the death toll has become too large and agrees with Rick.
 Rick then slashes Negan's throat with a knife.
-Negan tackles Rick and begins beating him, Negan gets the better of him and breaks Rick's leg.
-Laughing, Negan passes out from blood loss.
-He wakes up inside one of the rooms in the Hilltop and sees Rick standing over him.
-Rick reveals that he is going to keep Negan alive so he can see the survivors' new civilization flourish without him.
-Rick also tells Negan that he will spend the rest of his life in jail.
+Negan tackles Rick and begins beating him, breaking Rick's leg and laughing at it before passing out.
+He awakens in a room with Rick standing over him.
+Rick reveals that he is keeping Negan alive to see their new civilization thrive without him, and that he will spend the rest of his life in jail.